-Does your loved one have issues with food, eating or mealtime?
+Does your loved one with dementia have issues with food, eating or mealtime?
 There are a number of things you can do to make mealtimes easier.

 Here at DAWN, we always look for underlying emotional needs first.
 Any behavioral problem can result from feeling disempowered, embarrassed, confused, or at risk.
 So empathetically watching your loved one or client and then addressing the emotional need prompting the behavior is always the first step.
 Once you’ve ruled out emotional needs, here are a few more things to watch for.